aldavigdis/dockpress/readme.md

 ```

 ## Licence

+This software is licenced according to and is subject to the GNU Affero General
+Public License (AGPL), with the possibility of an exception upon request.

+The 3rd party software that it installs during build is generally subject to the
+GPL licence or other highly permissive licences, with the exception of
+Ghostscript/GhostPDL, which is also distributed according to the AGPL.

 Please do not hesistate to contact the author to enquire about a license
 exception or if there are questions about appropriate use of this software.